vert-x/vert-x.github.io/docs_md/manual.md

     java -jar mymodule-1.0-fat.jar

+This means you don't have to have Vert.x pre-installed on the machine on which you execute the jar.

 You can also provide the usual command line arguments that you would pass to `vertx runmod` when executing the jar, e.g.

     java -jar mymodule-1.0-fat.jar -cluster -conf myconf.json

-This means you don't have to have Vert.x pre-installed on the machine on which you execute the jar.
+You can also specify a `-cp` argument to specify extra classpath to pass to the Vert.x platform.
+This is useful if you, say, want to use a custom `cluster.xml` when running the module, e.g.

+    java -jar mymodule-1.0-fat.jar -cluster -conf myconf.json -cp path/to/dir/containiner/cluster_xml

 To create a fat jar you can run